-Knots for Pleasure Boat and Fishing Boat Owners
+Boat Knots for Pleasure and Fishing Boats

 While there are hundreds of types of boating knots, most fishermen only need to learn a handful of the commonly used knots.
 A knot such as the uni knot, is very strong and simple to tie.
 The uni is also great for connecting line to snaps, lures, and swivels.
 The blood knot will simply connect two pieces of line, while the Albright knot, or bimini twist, works best for joining lines of different diameters.
 Learning about these common types of boat and fishing knots, as well as other popular knots, can make your fishing trips more successful.